Inge De Becker, M.D.

 Elizabeth Frost, M.D.

 Elizabeth Frost, M.D., is a family practice doctor working at the Hennepin County Medical Center in Minneapolis, Minnesota.
 After graduating from residency at the University of Minnesota, Elizabeth spent almost a year volunteering with Doctors for Global Health in Chiapas, Mexico.
 She currently works with a heavily Latino and mostly uninsured population in Minneapolis, and is confronted daily with economic barriers to basic care.
-She is currently the co-chair of Physicians for a National Health Program - Minnesota and national board member of Physicians for a National Health Program.
+She co-founded Physicians for a National Health Program - Minnesota along with Dr. Ann Settgast.

 James F. Hart, M.D.

 Dr. Hart serves as the Director of the Executive Program in Public Health Practice in the School of Public Health at the University of Minnesota.
 Prior to that he worked for 26 years in primary care medical practice and management both independently and with HealthPartners Inc. He was on the faculty of the Regions Hospital Family Medicine Residency Program from 2002-2005.
 Dr. Hart has also had a long interest in global health issues – he served on the board of Minnesota International Health Volunteers for 13 years and now serves on the board of Global Health Ministries.

 Local Unions Endorsing HR676

 - Duluth AFL-CIO Central Labor Body, Duluth, MN